OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 The event was co-moderated by Richard and myself (Kyle Geske of Open Democracy Manitoba).
 The Winnipeg guests were Mary Agnes Welch of the Winnipeg Free Press, Colin Craig of the Canadian Taxpayers Federation, Kirk Cumming, manager of data & application service for the City of Winnipeg, Charles Thrift of the International Institute for Sustainable Development (IISD), and Dennis Lewycky of the Social Planning Council of Winnipeg.

-We were happy with the turnout, which included a number of city journalists and election candidates including three mayoral candidates: Brian Bowman, Robert-Falcon Oullette and Judy Wasylycia-Leis.
+We were happy with the turnout, which included a number of city journalists and candidates for the 2013 Winnipeg election, including three mayoral candidates: Brian Bowman, Robert-Falcon Oullette and Judy Wasylycia-Leis.

-"Fundamentally, open data is about restoring trust with our government": @richardpietro

-Tired of the "vending machine government" @richardpietro describes: taxes in, services out? #opengov can help!
+The evening started with Richard explaining what Open Government and Open Data are and why they are important, with the help of a few memes.

 <iframe width="420" height="315" src="//www.youtube.com/embed/f9DtEUJwevo" frameborder="0" allowfullscreen></iframe>

+> "Fundamentally, open data is about restoring trust with our government" - Richard Pietro

-First panel: Access and why it's important
+## First panel: Access and why it's important

 @mawwelch, @colincraig1, Dennis Lewycky from SPCW, @COTkeith from  City of Toronto's Open Data team

 Paper is to #OpenData as KFC is to Canada Food Guide